RonaldAllanRivera/book-reader/PLAN.md

   - All tunables in config: scroll delays, max quiz questions, LLM provider.
 - **Extensibility**
   - Design so we can later:
-    - Support multiple programs within SLZ.
+    - Support multiple reading programs / platforms.
     - Support full auto-answer (if you decide to trust the LLM that much).

 ---